sechope/sechope23.github.io/program.md

 7. Account Security Interfaces: Important, Unintuitive, and Untrustworthy\
    Alaa Daffalla, **Marina Bohuk**, Nicola Dell, Rosanna Bellini, Thomas Ristenpart\
    Cornell University, Cornell Tech
+   <details><summary>Abstract</summary>

+   Online services increasingly rely on user-facing interfaces to communicate important security-related account information---for example, which devices are logged into a user’s account and when recent logins occurred.
+However, there has been no investigation into whether these interfaces work well.
+    We begin to fill this gap by partnering with a clinic that supports survivors of intimate partner violence (IPV).
+We perform qualitative analysis on interview transcripts between clinic consultants and survivors seeking to infer the security status of survivor accounts.
+Our findings show that these interfaces suffer from a number of limitations that cause confusion and reduce their utility.
+    We then experimentally investigate the lack of integrity of information contained in device lists and session activity logs for four major services.
+For all the services investigated, we show how an attacker can either hide accesses entirely or spoof access details to hide illicit logins from victims.
+   </details><br>

 8. Designing Safer Systems for Digital Intimacy\
    Vaughn Hamilton, **Gabriel Kaptchuk**, Allison McDonald, Elissa M. Redmiles\